 You Will Need

-2 tablespoons steak seasoning; see our recommended homemade seasoning
+2 tablespoons steak seasoning, we love this homemade steak seasoning

 2 tablespoons high-heat oil like avocado oil vegetable oil, or safflower oil